Understanding and Applying the Blake and Mouton Managerial Grid

 3. Country Club Management (1,9): This style focuses heavily on creating a comfortable and friendly work environment.
 Managers prioritize building relationships and maintaining harmony, often neglecting the importance of achieving targets.
 While team morale might be high, productivity can suffer due to a lack of direction and accountability.
 This style prioritizes good relationships, potentially at the expense of achieving organizational goals.

 4. Middle-of-the-Road Management (5,5): This style represents a compromise between concern for people and concern for production.
 Managers attempt to balance both, aiming for satisfactory levels of both productivity and morale.
-However, this approach often lacks the commitment and focus needed to excel in either area, resulting in mediocre outcomes.
+On the flip side, this approach often lacks the commitment and focus needed to excel in either area, resulting in mediocre outcomes.
 This style aims for balance but often achieves neither high productivity nor high morale.

 Applying the Blake and Mouton Managerial Grid